LostArrows27/anime-subtitle-player/README.md

 <div>Learn Japanese through Anime</div>
 </div>

-## About The Project
+## 💬 About The Project

-Anime Subtitle Player is a video player that help people to learn Japanese through watching Anime with Japanese subtitle
+- Anime Subtitle Player is a video player that help people to learn Japanese through watching Anime with Japanese subtitle.

+## ⏳ Timeline

+- ✅ I started this project on Aug 6, 2023 because it's a bit annoying to use MKV player with a tab aside (it's make video too small 😠).
+Also, i want to make it easier for me to just hover directly to the subtitle in the video and get the definition of the word.

+- ❌ I am not going to finish this project at a specific time cause i'm going to use this everyday and do more feature when i have time to make it better 😁.

-## Preview
+## 📺 Preview

 - In video subtitle